 Bioidentical Hormone Replacement Therapy can help a number of conditions that are a result of hormone decline or imbalances.
 Hormones can become imbalanced at any age, and may cause a wide variety of health issues and complaints.
-Dr. Melanson, a Montreal Bioidentical Hormone Doctor and her staff can test for imbalances and properly prescribe the hormones that can help to correct the issues.
+Mireille Mousseau, R.N., a Quebec Bioidentical Hormone Specialist and her staff can test for imbalances and properly prescribe the hormones that can help to correct the issues.

 This is the period of transition before menopause during which the body is preparing to stop reproductive capabilities, and as a result, the ovaries decrease production of ovarian hormones.
 During perimenopause, estrogen and progesterone are declining, and this phase can last from 4-6 years and usually ends after twelve months of amenorrhea.
 Symptoms of perimenopause can include painful periods, increased PMS, irregular menstrual periods, acne, hot flashes, vaginal dryness, insomnia, and mood swings.

 The ovaries produce both estrogen and progesterone, and when the ovaries stop producing sufficient amounts of these hormones, which occurs typically during age-related hormone decline, bioidentical hormone replacement therapy can help restore the necessary levels of these hormones in a woman’s body.
 Both estrogen and progesterone have several health benefits for a woman, and supplementing these hormones can help address some of the adverse symptoms arising out of menopause that include hot flashes, brittle nails, night sweats, depression, weight gain, insomnia, thinning hair, anxiety, and mood swings.